Development Application Help Guide

 Is the development a subdivision, school, childcare centre, hospital, hotel, motel, other tourist accommodation, Housing for Older People or People with a Disability (SEPP5), or a Group Home (SEPP9) and on designated bushfire prone land?
 If yes, you will need authorisation under the Rural Fires Act, 1997.

 Please note that the above table is not a representation of all aspects of legislative provisions that would result in an application being considered to be subject to the integrated approval provisions.
-The table should be used as a guide only (refer to Section 91 of the Environmental Planning and Assessment Act 1979).
+Go to Section 91 of the Environmental Planning and Assessment Act 1979 for more information.

-If your proposal is not “exempt”, then the next thing to check is whether it meets the criteria for complying development.
-This category of development seeks to streamline the application process by providing a single certificate that covers predefined development standards as well as meeting the structural standards required by the Building Code of Australia.
-The criteria, to determine whether an application is complying development, is contained in State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the Codes SEPP) which is available at www.planning.nsw.gov.au.
+If your proposal is not exempt, then check is whether it meets the criteria for complying development.
+This type of development seeks to streamline the application process by providing a single certificate that covers predefined development standards as well as meeting the structural standards required by the Building Code of Australia.
+The criteria to determine whether an application is complying development is contained in State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 (the Codes SEPP).
 Complying development certificates can be issued by Council or by an accredited private certifier.
 Council will issue a complying development certificate within 10 or 20 days of the application (depending on the application type) being accepted if the proposal complies.

 If your proposal cannot be processed as Complying Development a Development Consent will be required.

 Every development that involves building, subdivision, engineering or earth works will require a Construction Certificate.
 This can be applied for concurrently with the development application or separately at a later date.
 However, construction cannot commence without the Construction Certificate.